 Challenging the airline

-In the event that you decide to abandon your trip after a delay of more than 12 hours in the UK, Sainsbury’s travel insurance will refund the cost of your trip up to the amount shown in your policy documents.
+In the event that your departure is delayed by more than 12 hours, you decide to abandon your trip because of a delay of at least 12 hours or you miss your departure through no fault of your own, your Sainsbury’s Bank Travel Insurance could provide a financial benefit or even cover the cost of your trip, up to the amount shown in your policy documents.
 This could include accommodation costs and any pre-booked excursions.

 Again, conditions do apply and you’ll find the full list in section 5 of the policy documents.
 For example, you must get written confirmation from the airline detailing the reason for the delay and stating the scheduled and actual departure times.